erSubhashThapa/100daysofcode/r1-log.md

   ## Nutrient Database API

-  I'll be using the Nutrient Database API so this is a good project to get to understand asynchronous functions and promises.
+  I'll be using the Nutrient Database API so this project will familiarize me with asynchronous functions and promises.

   I got my [NBD API key here](https://data.nal.usda.gov/dataset/composition-foods-raw-processed-prepared-usda-national-nutrient-database-standard-referen-15).
 Go down to the section called "Gaining Access".